HVR88/Monochrome-Gaming-Logos/README.md

 ### Specifications

-Collection PNG files are all 600 pixels wide.
+PNG files are 600 pixels wide.
 SVG files 2 inches @ 300dpi.
 If you need larger PNG files, download the SVG and resize, or simply increase the DPI, then export a new PNG.

 All PNG and SVG files have been passed through an optimizer to reduce their filesize and maintain 100% compatibility.